 - 1. Vice Dean for Academic Affairs.

-- 2. Heads of Departments.
+- 2. Heads of Department.

+- 3. The program coordinator.

-- 3. Excuse Committee.
+- 4. Excuse Committee.

-- 4. Course Organizers.
+- 5. Course Organizers.

-- 5. Students.
+- 6. Students.

 Procedures:

 A: Violations of the academic standards on academic integrity:

 Violations of academic standards including Cheating, Plagiarism, Providing Untrue Information and Facts, Submitting False Certificates, submitting a Collective Work as done by an Individual, and others are discussed in the Student Code of Ethics.